+35725368683

 Do you need a lawyer to buy a house in Cyprus?

-While it's not mandatory to have a lawyer when buying a house in Cyprus, it is strongly recommended.
-Lawyers provide crucial assistance in navigating complex paperwork, clarifying contract details, conducting due diligence on property titles, and facilitating filings at the Lands District Office for title deeds.
+While hiring a Cyprus property solicitor is not mandatory, it is strongly recommended.
+A property lawyer from George K. Konstantinou Law Firm will protect your interests by navigating complex paperwork, clarifying contract details, conducting due diligence on property titles, and facilitating filings at the Lands District Office for title deeds.

 How much do estate agents charge in Cyprus?

-In Cyprus, estate agents charge the seller a commission upon successful sale, agreed upon in advance.
-The buyer does not pay any commission to the estate agent.
+In Cyprus, estate agents charge the seller a commission upon a successful sale, which is agreed upon in advance.
+The buyer does not pay the estate agent any commission.

 How much is the conveyancing fee in Cyprus?